golikarami/css-page/README.md

-A simple single-page website built with HTML and CSS, focused on clean layout, typography, and visual hierarchy.
+a simple single-page website built with HTML and CSS, focused on clean layout, typography, and visual hierarchy.

  Features: